+In the same way that intervals in space and time can only be defined relative to an inertial frame in Minkowski spacetime, light and matter quantum subsystems can only be defined relative to a gauge-frame in Hilbert space.
 Unlike in special relativity, where it is straightforward to identify which predictions of space and time intervals are relevant in which situations, in QED there are a number of conceptual subtleties regarding the identification of the most relevant theoretical subsystems.
 The problem is closely related to the interpretation of virtual processes and particles, an aspect of light-matter physics that already possesses a long history of theoretical studies predominantly confined so far to the weak-coupling regime.
 Such studies possess significant overlap with the quantum theory of measurement \cite{stokes_extending_2012,drummond_unifying_1987,dalibard_vacuum_1982,passante_cloud_1985,compagno_detection_1988,compagno_dressed_1988,compagno_dressed_1990,compagno_bare_1991,compagno_atom-field_1995} as well as with the identification of local fields and causal signal propagation \cite{fermi_quantum_1932,cohen-tannoudji_photons_1989,biswas_virtual_1990,milonni_photodetection_1995,power_analysis_1997,power_time_1999,power_time_1999-1,sabin_fermi_2011,stokes_noncovariant_2012,buchholz_there_1994}.

-The primary purpose of the present article is to identify what gauge-ambiguities occur beyond the regimes traditionally considered in quantum optics and to clarify how they arise.
-In Sec.~\ref{sec2} we begin with a pedagogical introduction to gauge-freedom.
-We then provide a rigorous derivation of arbitrary gauge (nonrelativistic) QED using the principles of modern gauge-field theory, showing that the implications of gauge-freedom discussed in Secs.~\ref{minc} onward are a fundamental feature.
+The primary purpose of the present article is to identify what gauge ambiguities occur beyond the regimes traditionally considered in quantum optics and to clarify how they arise.
+In Sec.~\ref{sec2} we begin with a pedagogical introduction to gauge freedom.
+We then provide a rigorous derivation of arbitrary gauge (nonrelativistic) QED using the principles of modern gauge-field theory, showing that the implications of gauge freedom discussed in Secs.~\ref{minc} onward are a fundamental feature.
 They are not in any way an artefact of approximations or simplifications.
-In particular, we emphasise that gauge-ambiguities arise not because it is unclear how to obtain gauge-invariant predictions, but because it is not always clear which gauge-invariant subsystems are {\em operationally relevant}.
-In Sec.~\ref{minc} we address a number of common pitfalls related to gauge-freedom in QED.
-In particular, we provide resolution of recent controversy concerning QED in multipolar form \cite{rousseau_quantum-optics_2017,andrews_perspective_2018,vukics_gauge-invariant_2018,rousseau_reply_2018}.
+In particular, we emphasize that gauge ambiguities arise not because it is unclear how to obtain gauge invariant predictions, but because it is not always clear which gauge invariant subsystems are {\em operationally relevant}.
+In Sec.~\ref{minc} we address a number of common pitfalls related to gauge freedom in QED.